8 min read

 One of the cardinal rules is to limit your withdrawals to the amount you've deposited and avoid withdrawing any earnings.
 Remember that your account statement won't categorize funds into "contributions" and "earnings."
 Therefore, it's vital to keep track and ensure you never withdraw more than you’ve put in.

-Consider keeping the portion of your contributions designated as your emergency fund in a highly liquid state.
+Consider keeping the portion of your contributions designated as your emergency fund liquid.
 Place this amount in an account where you can quickly convert it to cash without losing value, rather than investing it in stocks, bonds, or mutual funds.

 Since you might need to use this money during a financial crisis (e.g., a job loss), it’s critical not to have it invested.
 In an investment vehicle, the value could go down, forcing you to sell at a loss just when you need the funds.